OSPR-SS/OSPR-SS.github.io/pages/1_projects.md

 {:toc}

 # All my projects
-Following are projects started by LoopGlitch and Lifeyard
+Following are the projects done using the research in the review papers

 ## Project 1
 * Started: